cliffordcele/MiBici/README.md

 ## Questions

-1. How has the number of trips taken changed pre and post COVID?
+### 1. How has the number of trips taken changed pre and post COVID?

+This question is based on the study by [Padmanabhan et al. (2021)](https://www.sciencedirect.com/science/article/pii/S2590198220301937) who studied the effects of COVID-19 on bike sharing systems in three cities in the United States.
+The idea here is to compare biking trends to various waves of COVID-19 where cases changed drastically.

-2. Has the trip duration changed over time?
+### 2. Has the trip duration changed over time?

+The MiBici system is described to be used as a commuting option for people.
+With the lifestyle changes brought about by the COVID-19 pandemic, have people changed how long they use the system?

-3. What times of day are most popular to use the MiBici system?
+### 3. What times of day are most popular to use the MiBici system?

+This question is based on a [blog post](https://toddwschneider.com/posts/a-tale-of-twenty-two-million-citi-bikes-analyzing-the-nyc-bike-share-system/) by Todd W Schneider who analyzed the Citi Bike system in New York City.
+They created a plot of the average number of weekday Citi Bike trips by hour of day between Manhattan and the outer boroughs.
+It illustrates that in the mornings there are more riders entering Manhattan than leaving, and the reverse occurs in the afternoon; illustrating commuter patterns like rush hour (when people are heading to and from work/school).

-4. What are the most popular routes and starting stations?
+### 4. What are the most popular routes and starting stations?

+Are the popular locations that users visited before the pandemic different from the ones they visited during and after the pandemic?

 ## Key Outcomes